mrsofia/dimeSocial-best-practices/README.md

 ## Table of Contents

-1.0 Project Management Best Practices
+1. Project Management Best Practices
+  * Creating New Features
-  *
+  * Developing On Approved Features
+  * Submitting Approved Features When Completed
-2.0 Code Review Best Practices
+2. Code Review Best Practices
   * Pre-Review Engineering Standards - Engineer's Responsibility
   * Post-Commit Code Review - Reviewer's Responsibility

-### 1.0 Project Management Best Practices
+## 1.0 Project Management Best Practices

 dimeSocial uses a project management model based on Git and other SCM tools, and applies them to all aspects of dimeSocial product development.
 We believe that the Git protocol is a powerful tool for ensuring teams are in-sync and on-message, making sure that all of us are on the same page with regards to feature development and specs, as well as getting rid of problems caused by design teams being out of sync with developer teams.
 Our process includes all people involved with product development- and yes, software engineers are just as much product people as UI designers - and ensures that all teams have a central location and a say in what goes into the product.

-#### 1.1 Creating New Features
+##### 1.1 Creating New Features

 When a new feature is desired, create an issue from the main project specification repo and assign to 1 person from each aspect of the product development - back-end, front-end, UI design, and the CEO.
 The assigned person on each team is given the responsibility to speak with all members of their team and get their thoughts on the feature, and synthesize their team's perspectives into a single "team statement" (see 'Writing Effective Team Statements').
 The team statement is the definitive opinion of each team on a specific feature, and should be taken seriously.
 Teams are encouraged to issue a team statement within 2 business days of the issue being opened.
 Once all teams have issues a team statement, the issue is reviewed and a decision is made by the CEO, whose decision is final.
 The issue is then marked as closed, with the necessary tags for things like 'featured adopted', 'feature dropped', 'revisit in product v2.0', etc. Finally, the feature is assigned to a team.